MarvinLiangWW/KDD-CUP-2020-Debiasing/README.md

 # KDD-CUP-2020

-This code was done by me and @Autumn945
+This work was done by me and [Autumn945](https://github.com/Autumn945)